victorouma1/data-analytics-capstone-project/README.md

 This project aims to build an end-to-end data analytics solution that analyzes and compares cost of living and salary data across European cities.

 ### Research Questions
-Is there a correlation between population and absolute savings, (median salary minus median cost of living)?<br>
+Which countries offer the highest absolute savings, (median salary minus median cost of living)?<br>
 How does cost of living vary across countries? <br>
 What is the trend in cost of living and salary over time? <br>
 What are the five most and least expensive cities in Europe? <br>